obiwanus/focus-zig/LOG.md

     - Measure how expensive it is to rehighlight everything
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
 - [tech-debt] When scanning the root folder, ignore the ignored folders right away (modify dir walker)
+- [tech-debt] When building a directory tree, see if we can use a memory arena (maybe don't use array lists and instead just allocate slices of exact size from the arena)

 # WHAT NEEDS TO WORK BEFORE I CAN START USING IT
 - Open files